-The IGBA looks forward to engaging more closely with negotiators and stakeholders, and remains available to provide more detailed information on its positions and on how it considers that treaty language could best reflect the specific objectives of the generic medicines industry.
+The IGBA looks forward to continuing to engage with negotiators and stakeholders, and remains available to provide more detailed information on its positions and on how it considers that treaty language could best reflect the specific objectives of the generic medicines industry to support access to medicines.

-3.2 BIOSIMILAR MEDICINAL PRODUCTS
+3.2 Biosimilar medicinal products

-Biological products (also referred to as "biopharmaceutical products," "biologicals," or "biologics") represent one of the fastest-growing pharmaceutical industry sectors.3 Examples of biologics include vaccines, blood and blood components, therapeutic proteins, and tissues.
+Biological products (also referred to as "biopharmaceutical products", "biologicals" or "biologics") represent one of the fastest-growing pharmaceutical industry sectors.
+Examples of biologics include vaccines, blood and blood components, therapeutic proteins and tissues.

-With the expiry of patents on biologics, pharmaceutical companies have started to develop and produce their own versions of previously approved, existing biological medicines (i.e. the reference medicines).
-Biosimilar medicines are biological medicines that are developed to yield the same clinical results as the reference biologics.
+With the expiry of patents on biologics, pharmaceutical companies have started to develop and produce their own versions of previously approved, existing biological medicines (i.e., the reference medicines).
+Biosimilar medicines are biological medicines that are developed to yield the same clinical results as their reference biologic drugs.

 Biologics are large, complex molecules compared to most traditional, chemically synthesised medicines.
-The efficacy and safety of a biosimilar cannot be assessed by relying on the in vitro test data and chemical structure of the originator product (as is the case for generics); rather, biosimilars require more costly clinical trials.4 The development of a biosimilar requires the creation of a molecule that is highly similar to the reference biologic.
-This process requires an extensive comparability exercise based on a robust head-to-head comparison between the biosimilar and the reference medicinal product at the levels of quality, safety and efficacy.
+The efficacy and safety of a biosimilar cannot be assessed by relying on the in vitro test data and chemical structure of the originator product (as it is the case for generics); rather, biosimilars require more costly clinical trials.
+The development of a biosimilar requires the creation of a molecule that is highly similar to the reference biologic.
+In relevant part, this process requires an extensive comparability exercise based on a robust head-to-head comparison between the biosimilar and the reference medicinal product at the levels of quality, safety and efficacy.
+In this context, the IGBA strongly condemns the recent instances whereby originator drug companies have prevented or impeded access to reference products.

 Regulatory frameworks for the approval of biosimilars have now been established in a number of countries.
 Regulatory authorities apply stringent criteria in their evaluation of the studies comparing the quality, safety and efficacy of the two medicines.
 Analytical data proving high similarity is the most important part of biosimilar development and approval.
 Following the adoption of national guidelines on biosimilars development, regulators around the world determine on a case-by-case basis the scope and extent of human clinical trials to support a demonstration of biosimilarity after they review the analytical and pre-clinical data.
-Robust analytical data and high similarity of the product are expected to reduce clinical trial requirements.5 In some jurisdictions (e.g. the EU and the US), regulatory frameworks are evolving to allow on a case-by-case basis the use of reference products authorised in third countries with similar scientific and regulatory standards in certain studies for purposes of the comparability exercise.
+Robust analytical data and high similarity of the product are expected to reduce clinical trial requirements.